florianhartung/wasm-for-plugin-systems/work/sections/fundamentals.typ

 Wasm was designed with certain design goals in mind.
-// TODO also prove some things like speed, small-binary-size, safety using third-party papers This section presents these most relevant design goals necessary for this work.
+// TODO also prove some things like speed, small-binary-size, safety using third-party papers This section presents the most relevant design goals as necessary for this work.
 Each design goal is accompanied by related information from various papers and articles for a deeper understanding of each goal.

 // However it turns out that most properties are generally desireable in non-web contexts too#footnote[e.g. portability and compactness for embedded systems @wasm-potential-embedded or portability, modularity and safety for distributed computing @wasm-potential-distributed ].